Mental Health Facilities Big Spring, TX

 West Texas Centers Dawson County - 42.6 miles from Big Spring, TX

 West Texas Centers Dawson County is a mental health facility in Lamesa, TX, located at 211 North Main Avenue, 79331 zip code area.
 West Texas Centers Dawson County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Dawson County provides psychotropic medication, cognitive behavioral therapy and behavior modification to young adults, adults and children / adolescents.
-West Texas Centers Dawson County also supports transitional age young adults, veterans and seniors or older adults.
-Additional services offered by West Texas Centers Dawson County consist of psychosocial rehabilitation services, court-ordered outpatient treatment and case management.
+West Texas Centers Dawson County provides behavior modification, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
+West Texas Centers Dawson County also supports people with trauma, transitional age young adults and veterans.
+Additional services offered by West Texas Centers Dawson County consist of court-ordered outpatient treatment, intensive case management and suicide prevention services.

 Learn More